syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Responsive.md

 N> 3.
 Hierarchy
 N> 4.
 Detail template

-## Mobile Layout
+## Mobile layout

 If client width is less than 321px, the grid will render in mobile mode.
 In which, you can see that grid user interface is customized and redesigned for best view in small screens.
 The customized features includes responsive row rendering, filtering, sorting, searching and editing.

-### Responsive Row
+### Responsive row

-Enabling Responsive row makes the Grid to render the record values in vertical order which removes the need for horizontal scrolling to view complete record details.
-It can be enabled by defining `enable-responsive-row` property as `true`.
+Enabling responsive row makes the grid to render the record values in vertical order which removes the need for horizontal scrolling to view complete record details.
+It can be enabled by defining the `enable-responsive-row` property as `true`.

 {% tabs %}